jaqjurado/datasciencecoursera/gettingAndCleaningData/README.md

 # The Raw Data

 The raw data was obtained from from accelerometers from the Samsung Galaxy S smartphone.
 This was obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+Acopy of the raw data is also provided in this repository

 There are 2 sources for the raw data, the test data set and the training dataset.
 For each set, there features, activity id and subject id data are stored in 3 seperate files.
 These data has generic column names (e.g. V1, V2... etc)